cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 #### How to fix the ODR violation?
 Now that we understand _what_ went wrong, how can we fix this?

-And this is, I believe, where `static` historically, that is before C++11, has been used.
+And this is, I believe, where `static` historically has been used.
 Remember how I mentioned that `static` functions have **internal** linkage?
 We can make use of this.

 First, let's consider what would happen if we added `static` before the declaration and the definition of _our_ `SayHello` function?